 This sets the default frame numbering style for all Reviews in the project.
 Selecting “Timecode” will display frame numbers as SMPTE timecode (HH:MM:SS:FF) by default.

-(This can be overridden directly within the Player using the gear icon at the lower right; see Switching Timecode Display Between Frames and SMPTE for details.)
+(This can be overridden directly within the Player using the gear icon at the lower right; see above for details.)

 Also, this setting is used to determine the behavior of other features as well.
 In particular: